questionmuppet/mtg-publisher-tools/README.md

 # MTG Publisher Tools
 MTG Publisher Tools is a WordPress plugin for adding Magic: The Gathering content to your posts, pages, and themes.
-Content is generated using several shortcodes, which output mana symbols and card popups.
+Content is generated using shortcodes, which output mana symbols and card popups.
 Magic-card data and assets are sourced from [Scryfall][1].

+## Installation

+## Getting Started

 If you've used plugins like this before, the setup should be familiar.
 Copy the following into a post or page and check the preview: